-DAN R. HENRY Age: 52

-Compensation Committee Finance Committee
+DAN R. HENRY Age: 53 Director since: 2017 Compensation Committee Finance Committee

-Mr. Henry has been a private investor and advisor since 2013 and previously served as Chief Executive Officer of NetSpend, a leading provider of prepaid debit cards for personal & commercial use, from 2008 to 2014.
+Mr. Henry has been a private investor and advisor since 2014 and previously served as Chief Executive Officer of NetSpend, a leading provider of prepaid debit cards for personal & commercial use, from 2008 to 2014.
 Prior to that, he served as president and chief operating officer of Euronet, a global leader in processing secure electronic financial transactions from 1994 to 2006.
 He was also a co-founder of Euronet and served on its board until January 2008.
-Mr. Henry currently serves on the Boards of Directors of a number of privately held companies, including Balance Innovations, Rx Savings Solutions, card.com, Clearent, and Align Income Share Funding, in the payments and technology industries.
-Mr. Henry is a seasoned financial services industry entrepreneur who brings valuable senior leadership, experience and insight to the Board.
+Mr. Henry currently serves on the Board of Directors of 3PEA International (a payment solution provider) and is a member of the Board of Directors of a number of privately held companies, including Balance Innovations, Rx Savings Solutions, card.com, Dama Financial, and Align Income Share Funding, in the payments and technology industries.
+Mr. Henry is a seasoned financial services industry entrepreneur who brings valuable senior leadership experience and insight to the Board.

-MICHAEL J. HERLING Age: 60

-Compensation Committee (Chair) Corporate Governance Committee
+MICHAEL J. HERLING Age: 61 Director since: 2009 Chairman of the Board Compensation Committee Corporate Governance Committee